-	- Applicants must have taught a minimum of one 8-week mindful eating program drawn from either ME-CL or an equivalent mindful eating professional training program.
+- Applicants must have taught a minimum of one 8-week mindful eating program based on the ME-CL protocol.

 - Attendance at a minimum of one 5-10 day teacher-led silent meditation retreat required.
 Mindfulness-based professional trainings do not fulfill this requirement.
 (Parents of young children, care-givers and others with special circumstances can submit an adapted schedule for attendance at silent meditation retreats.)

 Mindfulness Practice: Based upon the foundational assumption that the only true teaching of mindfulness comes out of regular and systematic personal practice, this training is steeped in mindfulness practice.
 Early morning and evening practice sessions are a crucial component of the training itself and will include a variety of mindfulness practices including sitting meditation, mindful movement, and mindful walking and body meditations.
 Selected meals will be taken in silence, some being designated as mindful eating practice sessions.
 Several evenings will include silence from the conclusion of evening practice until breakfast the next morning, and a half-day guided retreat will be provided.